-- 1. All use of Technology for diocesan or parish ministry, such as a website and e-mail, social networking, video sharing, message board and blog accounts ("diocesan accounts") must be in support of the work of the church and the diocese. - 2.
+- 1. All use of Technology for diocesan or parish ministry, such as a website and email, social networking, video sharing, message board and blog accounts ("diocesan accounts") must be in support of the work of the church and the diocese. - 2.
 Any use of Technology through diocesan accounts for illegal purposes, or in support of illegal activities, is prohibited. - 3.
 Any use of Technology through diocesan accounts to communicate threatening, abusive, derogatory, sexually oriented/explicit or obscene language or material is prohibited.
-Communications should be professional and are being rendered on behalf of the parish or Diocese.

-- 4. Each website, social networking, video sharing, message board and blog site used for diocesan or parish ministry must be registered with the Diocesan Communication Office and must have at least two adult administrators who can access and monitor the site.
+Communications should be professional and are being rendered on behalf of the parish or Diocese. - 4.
+Each website, social networking, video sharing, message board and blog site used for diocesan or parish ministry must be registered with the Diocesan Communication Office and must have at least two adult administrators who can access and monitor the site.
 Administrators are to ensure the site complies with this and all Diocesan policies and codes of conduct. - 5.
 Any use of diocesan accounts for commercial purposes is prohibited. - 6.
 Any use of diocesan accounts for partisan political lobbying is prohibited. - 7.
 Any use of Technology in a manner that serves to disrupt the use of the network by other users is prohibited. - 8.
 All material viewed on web sites should be considered copyrighted and not available for reproduction, unless specifically stated otherwise or unless specific permission is granted for reproduction.
-All parishes, schools and offices operating under the auspices of the Owensboro Diocese may reproduce all original material on the diocesan web site, www.owensborodiocese.org, excluding material that is hyperlinked from an outside URL.
+All parishes, schools and offices operating under the auspices of the Owensboro Diocese may reproduce all original material on the diocesan web site, owensborodiocese.org, excluding material that is hyperlinked from an outside URL.
 Permission should be received before a user posts information released by other individuals or parishes.
 Users should also make every effort to validate information and sources before posting information, and to list sources when passing along information received. - 9.
 Diocesan accounts should be used only by the personnel who are authorized user(s) of the account, and only for the authorized purpose.
+Passwords should be used only by authorized personnel.
+Ability to access the McRaith Catholic Center's network, email, and records contained within are controlled by means of username and password.

-Passwords should be used only by authorized personnel. - 10.
-Personnel are required to maintain virus protection software on their computers used for telecommunications, after consulting their respective IT expert. - 11.
+- 10. All users must adhere to security standards for data and records which include, confidentiality, assuring preservation of data, protecting passwords, and immediately reporting any suspected security violations. - 11.
+Personnel are required to maintain virus protection software on their computers used for telecommunications, after consulting their respective IT expert. - 12.
 Diocesan entities that allow children to have access to Technology must have safeguards to ensure that children cannot access inappropriate material.